By the Shiny New Books Editors

 A – A romance in which the main character overcomes some obstacle.

-B – Can’t decide whether it’s a mother and daughter or lesbians.
+B – Can’t decide whether it’s a mother and daughter or lovers.
 Women’s issues.

 C – I like this one, the peeling paint looks like a map and the colours suggest an exotic location.